Bob Murray (ice hockey, born 1954): Post-playing career

 The Blackhawks hired Murray as their director of player personnel in 1991, and he became the sixth general manager in Blackhawks' history on July 3, 1997.
 He served as general manager of the Blackhawks from 1997 to December 1999, when he was fired 22 games into his third season with Chicago in last place in the Central Division.
 Murray briefly worked as a scouting consultant for the Mighty Ducks of Anaheim before becoming a professional scout for the Vancouver Canucks from 1999 to 2005.

 On July 14, 2005, Murray became the Ducks' senior vice president of hockey operations, working with Anaheim general manager Brian Burke and overseeing all aspects of player development.
 He won the Stanley Cup in this role with the Ducks in 2007.

 Murray replaced Burke as the Ducks' general manager on November 12, 2008, when Burke abruptly left the job to become the Toronto Maple Leafs' general manager and president later in the month.
-The Ducks made the Stanley Cup playoffs in eight of Murray's first 10 seasons in charge, reaching two Western Conference finals and winning five consecutive Pacific Division titles from 2012 to 2017.
+The Ducks made the Stanley Cup playoffs in eight of Murray's first 10 seasons in charge, reaching two Western Conference Final and winning five consecutive Pacific Division titles from 2012 to 2017.
 Murray won the NHL's Jim Gregory General Manager of the Year award for the 2013–14 season after the Ducks finished atop the Western Conference with a franchise-record 116 points.

 On February 10, 2019, Murray fired head coach Randy Carlyle for the second time in their Anaheim careers and assumed the head coaching position himself for the final 26 games of the 2018–19 season.
 Murray returned exclusively to the front office later that summer, hiring Dallas Eakins as the Ducks' new head coach.

 On November 9, 2021, Murray was placed on administrative leave by the Anaheim Ducks pending the results of an ongoing investigation.
-The investigation is reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
+The investigation was reportedly focused on Murray's alleged history of verbal abuse to players and staff members.
 The following day, November 10, Murray resigned from his position and informed the team he planned to enter treatment for alcohol abuse.
-At the time of his resignation, Murray was the tenured general manager in the league.
+He was the third-longest tenured GM in the league at the time he resigned.

-Less than five months later, in February 2022, Murray reportedly joined the Calgary Flames as a scout.
+Less than five months later, in February 2022, Murray joined the Calgary Flames as a scout.
+In 2023, he was hired as a senior advisor with the Philadelphia Flyers.